-OBC plans to onboard the necessary personnel and associated IT needs to set up the challenge process portal and successfully lead the challenge process by the end of Q1 2024
+OBC plans to onboard the necessary personnel and associated IT needs to set up the challenge process portal and successfully lead the challenge process by the end of Q1 2024.

-Code 2 Challenge Type Description Specific Examples Permissible rebuttals А Availability The broadband service identified is not offered Screenshot of provider webpage.
+Code Challenge Type Description Specific Examples Permissible rebuttals A Availability The broadband service identified is not offered Screenshot of provider webpage.
 Provider shows that the location

-and a language of the street ala.a!!
+at the location including - A subscribes or

-at the location, including a unit of a multiple A service request was subscribes or has subscribed
+at the location, including a unit of a multiple A service request was has subscribed

 dwelling unit (MDU). refused within within the last

 the last 180 12 months,

 days (e.g., an e.g., with a

 email or letter copy of a

 from customer bill.

 provider).
 If the evidence

-• Lack of was a
+Lack of was a

 suitable screenshot

 infrastructure and believed

-(e.g., no fiber to be in error, a screenshot
+(e.g., no fiber to be in error,

+on pole). a screenshot

-on pole). • A letter or that shows
+A letter or that shows

 email dated service

 within the last availability.

-365 days that The provider
+365 days that • The provider

 a provider submits

 failed to evidence that

 schedule a service is now

 service available as a

 installation or standard

 offer an installation,

+installation e.g., via a copy

-installation date within 10 e.g., via a copy of an offer
+date within 10 of an offer

 business days sent to the

 of a request.
 5 location.

 A letter or

 email dated

 within the last

 365 days

-indicating that

-a provider
+indicating that a provider

+requested

-requested more than the
+more than the

 standard

 installation

 fee to connect

 this location

 or that a

 Provider

 quoted an

 amount in

 excess of the

+provider's

-provider's standard
+standard

 installation

 charge in

-Charge III